“Bad officials are elected by good citizens who do not vote.” -- George Jean Nathan

 On the agenda -

 - Planning to run for office?
-Nominations for all elective officers are at the September meeting.
+Nominations for all elective officers are at this meeting.
 Remember that general elections are now held by mail.
 If you have moved recently, click here to e-mail us your new home address and phone number

 Website News: Website is currently being updated to provide new information for Colonial Life Insurance.
 We will have information such as claim forms, status change forms, contact info, site visit schedule, etc. available on our website.